 This course is an exploration of the three branches of the arts and sciences.
 The focus in this team taught class is on exploring the various ways that these branches construct knowledge, learning to ask interesting questions appropriate to the arts and sciences and gaining an appreciation of the powerful applications of these disciplines.
-Course includes a five day trip to Washington, D.C.
+Course includes a five-day trip to Washington, D.C.
 Prerequisite: Elon College Fellows status.
-Required of all first year Elon College Fellows.
-Offered in Winter Term.
+Required of all first year.